House on Haunted Hill: Release

-House on Haunted Hill was originally released theatrically by Allied Artists.
-Lorimar Productions released this film for VHS cassette on CBS/Fox Video's Key Video in October, 1985.
-Two major studios have released the film on home video in remastered versions.
+Lorimar Productions released the film on VHS cassette on CBS/Fox Video's Key Video in October 1985.
+Two major studios have released it on home video in remastered versions.
 Warner Home Video released the film on DVD as a tie-in to the release of the 1999 remake.
 In 2005, the film was colorized by Legend Films.
 The color version was released on DVD the same year by 20th Century Fox.
-Extras prepared by Legend Films for the Fox DVD release included an audio commentary track by comedian Michael J. Nelson of Mystery Science Theater 3000, two versions of the trailer and a slideshow of images from the film's original press book.
+Extras prepared by Legend Films for the Fox DVD release included an audio commentary track by comedian Michael J. Nelson of Mystery Science Theater 3000, two versions of the trailer, and a slideshow of images from the film's original press book.

 Johnny Legend released a 50th anniversary DVD containing many extras such as both the original theatrical trailer and TV spots plus several William Castle and Vincent Price theatrical trailers, a Carol Ohmart profile and "golden age" TV shows starring Vincent Price.
 A DivX file of the colorized version with the commentary embedded is available as part of Nelson's RiffTrax On Demand service.
 In 2009, a newly recorded commentary by Nelson, Kevin Murphy and Bill Corbett was released by RiffTrax.
 The RiffTrax team performed a Live RiffTrax of House on Haunted Hill on 28 October 2010.

 House on Haunted Hill was released in a restored Blu-ray edition as part of Shout!
 Factory's 2014 Vincent Price Collection II.

 On 28 September 2011, the estate of William Castle released an annotated screenplay from House on Haunted Hill which is a copy of the shooting script along with Castle's "margin notes" and the leather-bound style Castle used for his shooting script.
 This edition includes introductions from Joe Dante and Castle's daughter Terry.
 It also features its own version of "Emergo" in which the skeleton appears to readers via a "flip page" method.
 Mondo Media re-released the film 2015 as part of his Mondo X Chiller series on 28 March 2015 in the Alamo Drafthouse in Yonkers, New York.

 Reception and legacy

-On Rotten Tomatoes the film has received a fresh 78% rating based on 40 retrospective reviews with an average rating of 7.10/10.
+On Rotten Tomatoes the film has received a "fresh" 80% rating based on 43 retrospective reviews, with an average rating of 7.20/10.
 Allmovie has praised the film retrospectively, writing, "Campy and creepy in equal measures, House on Haunted Hill deserves its status as a horror classic."

-The film was also spoofed by RiffTrax on February 9, 2009.
+The film was also spoofed by RiffTrax on February 9, 2009 and again live in Nashville which was released on DVD on May 16, 2011 (the latter also featured two shorts: Magical Disappearing Money and Paper and I).